spranesh/Redhawk/README.rst

 *Optional but highly recommended Dependencies*:

+* `pp`_ - Parallel Python is required for running queries in parallel.
+This speeds up queries by more than 2x.
+This is highly recommended if you are going to query large projects.
+The whole of Django can be queried in less than 20 seconds, by using parallel python (passing `-p` to the `query` command).

 * `Python Graphviz`_ is required for generating pretty AST graphs.
 This package is an *optional* dependency, but highly recommended.
 This package goes by the name `python-pygraphviz` on Ubuntu, and depends on `graphviz`, and `dot`. (`Pip`